 If an inflight emergency occurs and situations permits, a Commander shall inform the appropriate air traffic service (ATS) unit of any dangerous goods on board.
-After landing if the occurrence has been associated with the transport of dangerous goods, a Commander shall comply with the reporting requirements to the OTSD or PACA.
+After landing if the occurrence has been associated with the transport of dangerous goods, a Commander shall comply with the reporting requirements to the CAA and OTSB.